harshaislive/10cent/Interactive_Questions.md

 - "Most weekends"

 **Insights**:
-- For "I can't remember": "That's exactly why 30 nights a year could change everything."
+- For "I can't remember": "The machine never stops unless you stop it.
+30 nights isn't a vacation; it's a retrieval of your own mind."
-- For recent answers: "You remember what clarity feels like.
-What if you could have that 10% of your year?"
+- For recent answers: "You know the feeling of the off-switch.
+The trick is keeping it off long enough to hear yourself think.
+Try 10%."
-- For regular answers: "You're ahead of most.
-Imagine making that 10% of every year—fully immersive."
+- For regular answers: "You are already fighting the good fight.
+Now, give your resolve a headquarters."

 ---